 You should speak to your social care or NHS coordinator about what kind of help there is and how to access it.
 For example, they may be able to point you in the direction of a local payroll provider that they have outsourced their support to.
-You should make sure that your social care or NHS coordinator is aware of the cost of any such payroll service as all the costs of employing a PA should usually be covered in any payment you get from the government.
+You should make sure that your social care or NHS coordinator is aware of the cost of any such payroll service.